-The proposed Project aims at strenghtening UN system coordination as it serves interagency coordination for GBV prevent and response.
+The proposed Project aims at strengthening UN system coordination as it serves interagency coordination for GBV prevent and response.
 Most activities will be implemented through the GBV subsectors/sub-clusters to enhance their capacity and resources to respond to GBV, including cases of CRSV.
 UNICEF, UNHCR and UNFPA sit on the MARA working group in Iraq where MARA is activated.
 In addition, several outputs are implemented through the GBVIMS Working Group in Iraq that has an Addendum for information sharing of GBV between GBVIMS actors and MARA actors/SWPA.
+While this project engages with interagency coordination, it also helps service providers to coordinate how to better provide support services to all survivors of GBV, including survivors of CRSV.